 Hardware skills encompass the knowledge, abilities, and expertise related to physical components of computers, electronic devices, and other systems.

 While most people focus on their software skills, having strong hardware knowledge can also make you a valuable candidate.
-These skills are important for professionals working in IT support, computer engineering, electronics, telecommunications, and hardware development.
+These computer skills are important for professionals working in IT support, computer engineering, electronics, telecommunications, and hardware development.

 SkillDescription